 - Removes noise from the images, helping to load a quality image, even from a small file type.

-- Uses WebP image files, or other ‘next gen’ image formats – these are rapid, tiny and high quality images.
-Not all browsers support these file types, so our technology will use an alternative where required.
+- Uses WebP image files or other ‘next-gen’ image formats – these are rapid, tiny, high-quality images.
+Not all browsers support these file types, so our technology uses an alternative where required.